GoldHaven Resources Corp. (CSE: GOH) (OTCQB: GHVNF)

 As part of CORFO's program, a total of $15.3 million was given to private equity fund IMT Exploration to evaluate 403 projects, beginning in 2011.
 This led to a generative program carried out from 2016 to 2019, resulting in 126 potential epithermal targets from which 57 field evaluations were made.
 Due diligence work followed on 19 of these.
 Work programs were then conducted, including geological mapping, rock and soil sampling and TerraSpec (PIMA) analyses on geochemical grids for alteration mapping, and, as a result, the five high-priority Maricunga projects were identified.
 No drilling has been carried out on any of the Maricunga projects.

-Securing Financing for Upcoming Operations
+Financing Complete and Upcoming Operations

 Gold Prices Hit Record High in 2020

 Gold prices have been on a remarkable run in 2020, breaking above $2,000 per ounce for the first time on record.
 Having begun the year at $1,515 per ounce, the precious metal has seen a huge surge on the back of widespread economic uncertainty stemming from governments' worldwide propensity to expand the money supply, from the reduction of the value of the U.S. dollar as expressed by the decrease in the U.S. dollar index, and from the very real economic effects of the COVID-19 pandemic.